Ukraine

 2/2

-Through this project, Helvetas will also support its partners nationwide to collect data, monitor and support designing sectoral VET strategies that incorporate private sector demand and are tailored to each region.
-Helvetas is also strengthening online platforms such as Diia Business, which offers market information, documentation and support for developing and implementing a business idea.
+Through this project, Helvetas will also support its partners nationwide in collecting data, monitoring progress, and designing sectoral VET strategies that align with private sector demand and are tailored to each region.
+Additionally, Helvetas is strengthening online platforms such as Diia Business, which provides market information, documentation, and support for developing and implementing business ideas.

-Finally, Helvetas will support direct access to employment through business platforms or business grants in several sectors, such as mechanics, construction or services.
-At least 325 individuals will benefit from Helvetas’ “training for employment” program and access to sustainable employment opportunities.
+Finally, Helvetas will facilitate direct access to employment through business platforms or business grants in several sectors, including mechanics, construction, and services.
+At least 325 individuals will benefit from Helvetas’ “training for employment” program, gaining access to sustainable employment opportunities.

 © Natasha Zima